-1. Is the species listed in the CITES Appendices (I, II or III)?

-Yesgo to question 2

-NoCITES export permit not required

-2. Was the specimen acquired before the provisions of the Convention applied to it?

-YesSOURCE CODE O

-Nogo to question 3

-Was the animal confiscated OR seized?
+Yesgo to question 2 NoCITES export permit not required 2.
+Was the specimen acquired before the provisions of the Convention applied to it?
+YesSOURCE CODE O Nogo to question 3 Was the animal confiscated OR seized?
 Exports subject to compliance with Resolution.
 Conf.
-17.8

-YesSOURCE CODE I

-Nogo to question 4

-4. Is there sufficient information about the specimen to determine its source?

-Yesgo to question 5

-NoSOURCE CODE U
+17.8 YesSOURCE CODE I Nogo to question 4 4.
+Is there sufficient information about the specimen to determine its source?
+Yesgo to question 5 NoSOURCE CODE U 5.
+Was the specimen taken from the marine environment and not under the jurisdiction of any State?
+5. Was the specimen taken from the marine environment and not under the jurisdiction of any 5.
+Was the specimen taken from the marine environment and not under the jurisdiction of any State?
 5. Was the specimen taken from the marine environment and not under the jurisdiction of any State?

-Yes SOURCE CODE X

-Nogo to question 6

-6. Is the specimen a plant OR animal?

-Animalgo to question 7

-Plantgo to question 21
+Yes 5.
+Was the specimen taken from the marine environment and not under the jurisdiction of any State?
+Yes

 7. Was the specimen taken from the wild?

-7. Was the specimen taken from the wild?

 Yesgo to question 8

 Nogo to question 13

-8. Was the specimen taken from the wild as an egg or juvenile that had a very low probability of surviving to adulthood? of
+8. Was the specimen taken from the wild as an egg or juvenile that had a very low probability of surviving to adulthood?

 Yesgo to question 9

 No SOURCE CODE W

 9. Was the specimen reared in a controlled environment?

 Yesgo to question 10

-No
+NoSOURCE CODE W

 10. Has the specimen been transferred to Appendix II and marked in accordance with Resolution Conf.
-11.16 (Rev. CoP15)? n
+11.16 (Rev. CoP15)?

-Yes SOURCE CODE R
+YesSOURCE CODE R

 Nogo to question 11

+11. Is the specimen listed in CITES Appendix II or III?

+YesSOURCE CODE R

+Nogo to question 12

+12. Does the specimen fulfil the requirements under Article III of the Convention?

+Yes SOURCE CODE W

+NoExport should NOT proceed